Yanwu-Liu/Mres2ndminiproject/README.md

 ## Introduction
 This is the GitHub repository for Mres 2nd mini project.
+- MFD approximation and comparison between 3 empirical  formulae and 1 mode solver.
+All following analysis will use mode solver approximation.
 - Point-to-point 2 lens ray tracing simulation based on [TC18APC-1550 collimators](https://www.thorlabs.com/thorproduct.cfm?partnumber=TC18APC-1550)
 - Coupling loss (lateral deviation, mode size mismatch, clipping) due to a small angular mislignment at 1 lens.
 The angular error to generate 0,1dB loss is transformed into lateral/voltage/bit resolution based on [Piezoelectric Tube actuators](https://www.piezodrive.com/actuators/piezoelectric-tube-scanners/)
 - A design prototype of how to calculate the maximum horiozntal number of transceivers (X) and max vertical number of nodes (N) for an **interleaving** structure tower panel.